 You Can Use Points on Non-Travel Expenses, Too

-Still not ready to book travel?
+Not sure if you want to use the points for travel?
 Chase has you covered on that front too.

-As travel hit a snag last year, Chase rolled out a brand new way to use your points called Pay Yourself Back.
-It works like this: Put your grocery store, dining, or home improvement purchases on your Chase Sapphire Preferred Card and then use your Chase points to wipe the costs from your credit card statement.
+As travel hit a snag in 2020, Chase rolled out a brand new way to use your points called Pay Yourself Back.
+It works like this: Put your grocery store or gas station purchases on your Chase Sapphire Preferred Card and then use your Chase points to wipe the costs from your credit card statement.

-Just as when you're booking travel through Chase, every point is worth 1.25 cents when you pay yourself back.
-That means you can cover a $50 grocery bill for 4,000 Chase points from your Chase Sapphire Preferred Card.
+While not quite the same bang for your buck as when it first launched, every point is worth 1 cent each when you pay yourself back.
+That means you can cover a $50 grocery bill for 5,000 Chase points from your Chase Sapphire Preferred Card.

 Can You Get the Chase Sapphire Preferred Card?

 Sold on the Preferred Card?
 There are a few things to keep in mind to apply.

 First and foremost, credit cards are no small matter – especially in this current economic climate.
 You should never open any credit card if you can't make payments in full each and every month.
-Any cent of debt you dig into makes the points you can earn less valuable.
+Any cent of debt you dig yourself into makes the points you can earn less valuable.

 Second, you'll need a pretty good credit score to get approved for the Chase Sapphire Preferred Card.
 It varies from person to person, but a credit score of 700 or above is a good starting point.
 That said, we've seen approvals for this card from 670 – and denials for credit scores above 730.